sudeeprp/default-coding/README.md

 # Code without bounds

 'Coding is about computer-languages' - is that true?
-It's like saying 'Communication is about spelling and grammar'
+It's like saying 'Communication is about spelling and grammar'.
+I could write perfect spelling and grammar and still be vague.

 The origin of the word 'code' suggests a 'systematic representation' to reduce ambiguity.
 Like a 'code of conduct'.